stjude-dnb-binfcore/devops-containers/README.md

 bash run-rstudio-sc-rna-seq.sh
 ```

-The `run-rstudio.sh` is running at `IP_ADDR:PORT`.
+The `run-rstudio-sc-rna-seq.sh` is running at `IP_ADDR:PORT`.
 When RStudio launches, please click "Session" -> "Restart R" (at the RStudio web session).
 Again, the user can navigate to their module of interest and explore/run their analyses.